-Sanctions were imposed concerning Libya in 2011 by resolution 1970.
+Sanctions were imposed concerning Libya in 2011 by resolution 1970(external link).
 The UNSC has made a number of changes to the sanctions regime over time.
-You can find out more about the UNSC sanctions resolution here(external link).

 United Nations (Libya) Sanctions Regulations 2018

 New Zealand’s sanctions obligations have been implemented by the United Nations Sanctions (Libya) Regulations 2018(external link).

 Revised sanctions regulations came into force on 14 June 2018.
 These regulations apply to all persons inside New Zealand and to New Zealand citizens outside New Zealand.

 A person breaching the sanctions regulations could be liable for up to 12 months imprisonment or a fine of up to $10,000.
 A company breaching the sanctions regulations could be liable for a fine of up to $100,000.

 Some of the key restrictions in the revised sanctions regulations are outlined below.
 The following list is a summary only and is not comprehensive.
 We recommend that you look at the detailed regulations and obtain independent legal advice when making decisions about dealings with Libya.

 The regulations prohibit the direct and indirect export of arms to Libya (with some exceptions).
 The import of arms from Libya to New Zealand is also prohibited.
 The regulations also prohibit loading or carrying arms to Libya on a New Zealand craft, and other dealings in arms that are intended for Libya (see regulations 5-11).